Charith Mendis

 Funding

 I am truly thankful for the sponsors of our research at the ADAPT lab.
-In particular, we are partially funded by the ACE center, one of the seven centers in JUMP 2.0, a Semiconductor Research Corporation (SRC) program sponsored by DARPA, by National Science Foundation (NSF) and through generous gifts from Google, Intel and Qualcomm.
+In particular, we are partially funded by the ACE center, one of the seven centers in JUMP 2.0, a Semiconductor Research Corporation (SRC) program sponsored by DARPA, by NSF (including CAREER Award), by DARPA (including Young Faculty Award), by IIDAI and through generous gifts and cloud computing resources from Google, Intel, Amazon and Qualcomm.